pmckinstry/books/README.md

 GOOGLE_BOOKS_API_KEY=your_google_books_api_key
 ```

-For database-specific configuration (AWS credentials for DynamoDB, Firebase service keys, etc.), see the [Database Configuration Guide](docs/DATABASE.md).
+For database-specific configuration (AWS credentials for DynamoDB, etc.), see the [Database Configuration Guide](docs/DATABASE.md).

 ---